zichengliao/zuics101-fa17/admin/ta-notes.md

 -   Printed worksheets

-Students will need to run the following command the first time they log in:
+Students need to run the following command the first time they log in:

     /class/cs101/startup